agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/text/lesson.md

 ## Characters

-To access the characters in the string, you have several options:
+You have several options when it comes to accessing characters in a string:

 ```motoko
 // Iterate over characters in the string